Intrinsic Dimension Estimation Using Wasserstein Distances

 Thus we see that

 Now, if

 Then with probability at least $1 - 2\rho$,

-An identical proof holds for the other side of the bound and thus the result holds. \end{proof} We are now ready to prove the main theorem using \Cref{prop:dhat} and \Cref{prop:knn}. \begin{proof}[Proof of \Cref{thm:estimator}] Note first that
+An identical proof holds for the other side of the bound and thus the result holds. \end{proof} We are now ready to prove the main theorem using Proposition \ref{prop:dhat} and Proposition \ref{prop:knn}. \begin{proof}[Proof of Theorem \ref{thm:estimator}] Note first that